Healthier Hawaii Segment on Hawaii News Now

 Twice a month, our expert physicians and health care professionals from throughout our system will join the Hawaii News Now Sunrise team to share important and helpful medical information and wellness tips.

-Dr. Jennifer King, a pediatric sports medicine physician at Kapiolani Medical Center for Women & Children, kicked off the new “Healthier Hawaii” segment with an appearance Aug.
-30, 2017, during which she talked about the issue of concussions and shared tips for returning safely to the game.
+Dr. Jennifer King, an pediatric sports medicine physician at Kapiolani Medical Center for Women & Children, kicked off the new “Healthier Hawaii” segment with an appearance Aug.
+30 and Oct.
+25, 2017, during which she talked about the issue of concussions and pediatric overuse injuries.

 Dr. Scott Crawford, an orthopedic surgeon and sports medicine physician with Straub Medical Center.
 A former NCAA athlete and team physician for the University of Hawaii Warriors football team, Crawford covered the topic of hip injuries in young athletes during the “Healthier Hawaii” segment on Hawaii News Now Sept.
 13, 2017.